yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/29-component-composition/CHALLENGE.md

 ===

 ## Requirements
-Write a function that takes in a numeric array and returns an object literal with two properties:
+Write a function that compares two Binary Trees in any traversal as long as the nodes are the same in both traversals:
-* the highest value in the array
+* if the nodes are the same return true
-* the second highest value in the array
+* if they are not the same return false

 Write at least four tests for this function
 * your tests should cover basic (*expected*) functionality